rmorshea/talks/idom/2019-06-Paris/README.md

 # Why?

-- Learning and keeping up Javascript is hard
+- Learning and keeping up with Javascript is hard
 - Python has very few libraries for creating GUIs

 ### Why Not Widgets?